navchandar/look-like-scanned/README.md

 - `-b, --black_and_white` : Controls whether to save output documents in black and white format (to make it look like a photocopy) .
 Accepted values are "yes" or "no".
 The default value is "no".
     - Example: `-b yes` or `--black_and_white no`

+- `-l, --blur` : Controls whether to make the output a little bit blurry.
+Accepted values are "yes" or "no".
+The default value is "no".
+    - Example: `-l yes` or `--blur no`

 - `-r, --recurse` : Allows scripts to find all matching files including subdirectories.
 Accepted values are "yes" or "no".
 The default value is "yes".
     - Example: `-r yes` or `--recurse no`